spark-94/BBS/README.md

 --------------------
 In ./example/openmm_script, scripts for OpenMM simulations are provided.
 These scripts are based on those provided by CHARMM-GUI Membrane Builder.

+While the Python scripts and SLURM job scripts are copied to ./openmm in the assembly step, the input parameter scripts (*.inp) are not copied.
+Instead these scripts are updated appropriately for the target position of the MP.